Biocomputing-Research-Group/WinnowNet4Review/Performance Comparison to State-of-the-art Filtering Algorithms/README.md

 1. Place `comet.params` in the same directory as `comet.exe`.
 2. Update the `database_name` field in `comet.params` to point to the appropriate FASTA file.
+3. Comet will include decoy search if using the provided configuration file.

 **Command:**
 ```